iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> Nice concept like SETI@Home but T+C are suspect.
+They say accuracy of data sent by vodaphone isn't guaranteed.
+Yes this is probably template language but it says what it says.
+No point in burning power on inaccurate info for calculations.
+Also couldn't find info on project vetting, how do I know I'm not doing someone's Bitcoin mining?
+Will reinstall when T+C specific to project is available and vetting info publicised<br> :date: __2020-12-04 23:43:14__

+> Insgesamt natürlich eine wichtige und wertvolle Idee, die App an sich hat aber noch Luft nach oben.
+Vorschläge: 1.
+Eine Option die Berechnungen erst ab einem gewissen Ladestand des Akkus zu starten.
+2. Ein besseres Tracking der eigenen Beiträge, evtl. userbasiert und mit Highscore Listen (wie z.B. bei Folding) über mehrere Geräte hinweg, das motiviert zusätzlich.
+3. Aktuell kaum nutzbar wenn man sein Smartphone per Schnellladefunktion lädt, weil es zu heiß wird.
+Hier muss nachgebessert werden.<br> :date: __2020-12-01 14:52:04__

 > Is there a way to set a timer so it will download between certain times for example to only work at night time?
 There are certain times during the day where I want to charge my phone and without telling me it will run in the background which slows the charging process.
-Gets annoying when I realise it's been running in the background and when I want to turn it off I can't because it needs to 'cool' down which I am unable to stop the process until it starts again.
-Pixel 4 XL<br> :date: __2020-11-30 05:36:15__
+Gets annoying when I realise it's been running in the background and when I want to turn it off I can't because it needs to 'take a break' to cool down which I am unable to stop the process until it starts again.
+Pixel 4 XL<br> :date: __2020-11-30 15:08:41__

 > Worked for about 3 days.
 After that, the app keeps crashing.
 Reinstall helped just for the first use.
 Now keeps crashing down again.
 Pity<br> :date: __2020-11-25 23:12:55__